danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 Also, if the client needs to send information to the server, it can make use of the same connection.

-WebSockets are more efficient than polling and in the next part, i'll show you how you can integrate it (using `uWSGI`) to to the chat application without really changing much of the current code.
+WebSockets are more efficient than polling and in the next part, i'll show you how you can integrate it (using `uWSGI`) with the chat application without really changing much of our current code.

 <br />